 Despite the COVID-19 pandemic interrupting the majority of industries across the globe, home building witnessed a boom not seen since before the Great Recession in 2008.

 Now there are clear signs that momentum is waning, according to an analysis by NeighborWho.

 We examined the number of single-family home building permits issued in recent years in 384 metropolitan statistical areas (MSAs) across all 50 states and the District of Columbia.
 While most states saw double-digit growth in new building permits last year, in the first four months of 2022 only five states and the District of Columbia had double-digit growth; 37 states have seen declines this year.

 - At -25.8%, Pennsylvania had the largest percentage decline in building permits issued in 2022 so far.
 Iowa saw the second-largest decline in building permits issued (-23.4%).
 Finishing out the top-five states for declines are Delaware (-20.9%), Minnesota (-20.8%) and Michigan (-19%).

 Nationally, there were 377,713 new home permits issued from January through April, a decline of 1.7% from the same time period last year.

 Other key takeaways

-NeighborWho examined 2020 single-family home unit permit data released by the US Census Bureau on May 3, 2021.
-We sifted through 386 metropolitan statistical areas in all US states and the District of Columbia.
+NeighborWho examined single-family home unit permit data from the U.S. Census Bureau from January 2019 through April 2022.
+We sifted through 384 metropolitan statistical areas in all U.S. states and the District of Columbia.

 NeighborWho’s mission is to help people find in-depth information about properties and property owners for real estate professionals and homeowners, including search tools that help users delve deeper into the ownership history of a home.